alifsemi/alif_ml-embedded-evaluation-kit/docs/sections/building.md

 > **Note:** This script requires Python version 3.8 or higher.
 Please make sure all [build prerequisites](./building.md#build-prerequisites)
 > are satisfied.
+>
+> **Note:** This script also installs required version of CMake into the virtual environment, which can be used by activating it.

 Additional command line arguments supported by this script are: